-Click any of the images on this page for further site details.
+Click any of the images on this page for site details.

-C1 is proposed for a two- to three-story senior building with a total of 16 to 24 units.
-This site is adjacent to The Villas, a development for seniors, a Community Center, and transit along McConnell Road.
+C1 is proposed for a two- to three-story senior building with a total of 16-24 units.
+This site is adjacent to the Villas, a development for seniors, a community center, and transit along McConnell Road.

 C3 is proposed for 26 attached single-family homes at 1,200-square-feet each, either for sale or as rentals.

 C4 is proposed to be 23 detached single-family homes at 1,200-square-feet (for one-story homes) to 2,400-square-feet (for two-story homes) on 4,000- to 4,200-square-foot lots.
 Based on public input from the planning process, these homes are designed to have wider lots with larger private, rear yards than existing homes in Willow Oaks have.